Anuken/Mindustry/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Do not make a new issue for feature requests!
-Instead, post it on FeatHub: https://feathub.com/Anuken/Mindustry
+Instead, post it on FeatHub, see the README.

 ---